-Proposals will be evaluated by a committee comprising a wide cross-section of community representatives.
-The committee may invite the Submitter to an interview to learn more about their proposed approach and ascertain its fit with the Village development objectives.
+Proposals will be evaluated by the Village Board of Trustees, designated staff, and the Municipal Place Advisory Task Force.
+The Board may invite the Submitter to an interview to learn more about their proposed approach and ascertain its fit with the Village development objectives.
 The decision to contract with a Submitter rests solely with the Village Board of Trustees.
 Proposals will be evaluated by the Village Board in accordance with the following criteria:

-offer price;

-- professional qualifications and past involvement with similar projects that demonstrate experience, ability, and capacity to meet the Village of Croton on Hudson's development objectives; and - financial capacity and ability to finance and complete an attractive residential or mixed-use project.
+- offer price; - professional qualifications and past involvement with similar projects that demonstrate experience, ability, and capacity to meet the Village of Croton on Hudson's development objectives; and - financial capacity and ability to finance and complete an attractive residential or mixed-use project.